Choose the Best: AWS vs. Azure vs. Google Cloud Comparison

 Microsoft Azure is a robust SaaS cloud solution as it offers attractive integrations with other Microsoft products, set up in a matter of minutes.
 Capable to support both Windows and Linux, it is also pre-configured with ready-to-deploy server applications and different languages.

 Azure is a strong candidate both for smaller and larger companies, especially as a hosting solution for SAP systems .

-- Azure is a much more user-friendly out-of-the-box solution with a straightforward setup process.
+- Azure is a much more user-friendly out-of-the-box solution than its competitors, with a straightforward setup process.